zachcarlson/ProductRecommender/README.md

 ## How to Execute Notebook:

-**A local database instance must be created in order to execute this Jupyter Notebook.
-Replace the connection string in the `database_info.py` file.** (See **`database_info.py` File** Section)  All of the code in this project needs to be opened in a Jupyter notebook environment.
+All of the code in this project needs to be opened in a Jupyter notebook environment.
 We recommend using [Anaconda](https://www.anaconda.com/products/individual).
 Additionally, this code can be run in Google Colab or your preferred Python coding environment, assuming folder organization remains unchanged.

 ## Known Limitations of Project: